jamidt/MinRep/README.md

 Takes one cpp file and extracts all depending local header files.

-Be advised, this is a horrible hack and far from being the "pythionic" way.
+Be advised, this is a horrible hack and far from being the "pythonic" way.
 Using this might cause hairloss (I can attest this) and other unforseen side effects.

 TODO and problems:
 * Works only for header files.
-* Linux master race only.
+* Linux master race only...
+I think.
+Try on Windows and tell me :)

 ## License